Zudoku/peable/README.md

 ###Architectural TODO-list###

-- Refactor listenCreate***Event's to be on right location.
-(Move them to right child-managers).
 - Change LoadPaths class to load filepaths from a separate file.
 - Redo window opening & closing interface